xiaoxi-s/xiaoxi-s.github.io/index.md

   Although this project is not aimmed at testing different feature extractors, we tried another feature extractor, [wide residual network 50-2 (WRN)](https://arxiv.org/pdf/1605.07146.pdf).
 However, WRN is more computationally expensive (takes much longer to train) and yields much worse result than dense net.
 Therefore, we eventually stick to our initial choice.

+### Intensity of lights

+  Every rendering engine uses a different scale for the intensity of lights.
+Similarly, the intensity in the HDR image cannot be simply converted to the intensity of lights in Blender.
+Therefore, we can only extract the relative light information in the environment map.

+### Geometry and occlusion in the scene

+  We only assume a ground plane, and this is the only geometry our object will interact with.
+The real world is much more complicated than this simple model.
+However, We kept our scope in only estimating lighting conditions at the camera's location, and our result can be used in conjunction with other AR software to predict the geometer, etc. We believe it will yield better results after combining scenes information

 ## What We Learned

   - Large dataset is challenging.